-E. OCCURRENCE REPORTS
+E. INCIDENT REPORTS

-Occurrence reports are utilized in the clinical laboratory when an error or accident has occurred (e.g., medication error, injury involving student, client, staff, visitor, etc.).
+Incident reports are utilized in the clinical laboratory when an error or accident has occurred (e.g., medication error, injury involving student, client, staff, visitor, etc.).
 If an accident or error occurs, the student will:

 - 1. Immediately notify the clinical instructor. - 2.
 Notify the head/charge nurse.
 The physician will then be notified according to hospital protocol. - 3.
-Be responsible for completing the occurrence report per facility protocol. - 4.
-Forward a copy of the occurrence report, per facility protocol, or a summary of the incident to the Department Head of Nursing. - 5.
-Further, discuss the occurrence with the clinical instructor who may assign subsequent documentation that explains: - a.
-The precipitating events that led to the occurrence. - b.
+Be responsible for completing the incident report and follow policy per facility protocol. - 4.
+Forward a copy of the incident report, per facility protocol, or a summary of the incident to the Academic Faculty Director of Nursing. - 5.
+Further, discuss the incident with the clinical instructor who may assign subsequent documentation that explains: - a.
+The precipitating events that led to the incident. - b.
 How and why the event occurred. - c.
 How the student intends to avoid this situation in the future. - d.
 The commitment from the student to prevent this or similar occurrences from happening.